HeyItsSamir/Penetration-Testing-Process/Information Gathering/OSINT Framework.md

 ### Infrastructure Enumeration

-**Objective:**
-Identify internet-facing infrastructure and digital assets owned or operated by the target.
+**_Objective_:** Identify internet-facing infrastructure and digital assets owned or operated by the target.

 #### Subcategories & Tools: